NyiajNpis/startup/README.md

 text and icons, and their arrangement.
 Before and after the login would technically be different pages, but it will look similar to appear cohesive](https://github.com/NyiajNpis/startup/blob/main/StartupSketch.jpg)

+### Key Features:
+-Authenticated User Accounts over HTTPS
+-Display of current posts
+-Post updates including changes, current upvote count, and new posts shown in real time -User posts containing text showing a location and attached list selected from available flavors -Ability for Users to interact with other posts to upvote them -Ability for admin to delete offensive or inaccurate posts